harsh-a1/xl-report/README.md

 # xl-report

-This is a port of an older Java module used in India local  DHIS2 implementations for reporting purposes.
+This is a port of an older Java module (Progressive Reports) used in India local  DHIS2 implementations for reporting purposes.

 Basic Features :
  - Time wise and Facility wise analysis of aggregated data